-LO1: You base your choices on feedback from stakeholders and justify them in a clear and professional manner

-Stakeholder A stakeholder is someone with a certain role (and interest) in the project in the project; however large or small.
+LO1: You base your choices on feedback from s takeholders and justify them in a clear and professional manner Stakeholde er A stakeholder is someone with a certain role (and interest) in the project in the project; however large or small.
 You can identify those stakeholders with their interests and are able to prioritize their interests.
 Justify You can provide reliable and relevant sources for all the decisions you made.
-The provided sources are judged by you on their reliability and relevance for the project.
-Clear and professional Your documentation is complete but concise, non-trivial, spellchecked and appropriate for the intended stakeholders.
+The provided sources are judged by you on their reliability and relevance for the project. d Your documentation is complete but concise, non-trivial, al spellchecked and appropriate for the intended stakeholders.